anchit1729/anchit1729.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a Computer Science Master's student at the University of Waterloo, working in Human-Computer Interaction under the supervision of [Prof. Oliver Schneider](http://oliverschneider.ca).
-My primary research interests include applying Machine Learning methods in multimodal human-centric contexts, primarily design tools and interfaces.
+My primary research interests include enabling multimodal interactions in the context of mixed-reality applications.
+This work often involves the use of techniques from machine learning and computer graphics, alongside empirical research methods common in HCI.

 Outside of research, I enjoy playing around with Computer Graphics techniques, with a focus on physics-based animation and a bit of physically-based rendering on the side.
-I also enjoy working with distributed systems and parallel programming.
+I'm also a big math-head, and like to read up on math research in my free time.
+Fun fact: I have an Erdos number of 4.

-My other interests include running, playing video games and watching anime/reading manga.
+My other interests include running/lifting, playing video games and watching anime/reading manga.